peterborkuti/kivy-workshop/README.md

 0038 root.pressed but only in kv file.
 Check error message!

 0039 Creating pressed method in MyWidget class in py file.
+Display the value of an input field in a label
+Disable an input field based on a checkbox
+Put a textbox and a label.
+Display the cursor coordinates in the label.
+Put a textbox.
+When user hit enter, a popup should come up with the text "Thank you" (0500)

 00100 Canvas
 http://robertour.com/2013/07/19/10-things-you-should-know-about-the-kivy-canvas/